double-speak/doublespeak.github.io/_poems_2021/i-want-to-live-with-you.md

 transtitle: I want to live with you
 author: 'Marina Tsvetaeva '
 translator: Wenhan Zhang
-transpoem: "I want to live with you\nIn a small town where the sun sets endlessly\nand the bells chime endlessly.\nIn a little village inn,\nan ancient clock counts delicately,\nthe droplets of time. \nAnd on some evenings, the sound of flute drifts down from the attic.\nThe flutist leans by the window,\nwhere full tulips bloom.\nIn that moment, I wouldn’t mind if you didn’t love me. \n\nIn the middle of the room, there is a stove made of large tiles.\nOn each tile there is a painting:\nA rose, a heart, a ship. \nFrom our only window there is\nsnow, snow, snow. \n\nYou lie just as how I love you: nonchalantly, indifferently, carelessly. \nA match scratches the silence now and then. \n\nThe embers of your cigarette glow and then dim,\nAnd for a long, long time the cigarette trembles at its edge, trembling. \nShort, gray, white ashes,\nthat you’re too lazy to flick.\nAnd then the cigarette flies, dancing into the fire."
 poem: |-
   …Я бы хотела жить с Вами
   В маленьком городе,